Josep Borrell: Personal life

 Borrell was first married to French sociologist Carolina Mayeur.
 The marriage produced two sons: Joan, a diplomat, and Lionel, an aircraft pilot.
 Borrell and Mayeur divorced in the 1990s.

 Since 1998, Borrell has been in a relationship with Cristina Narbona, a Spanish PSOE politician and former Minister of Environment (2004–2008) in the Zapatero administration.
 The couple, resident in Valdemorillo since 2001, married in July 2018.

 In 2019, he acquired Argentine citizenship through descent, stating that he wished to honour the memory of his father, who grew up in Mendoza, Argentina.

 Borrell speaks Spanish, Catalan, Italian, French and English.

 He has been a keen participant in the annual festivity in his native Pobla de Segur descending the Noguera Pallaresa river, in which the stream is rowed down by the partakers as log drivers.

 Corrupt share dealing

 In November 2018, the national stock market regulator in Spain concluded that Borrell traded shares of the company Abengoa while in possession of insider information.
-Borrell was fined 30,000 euros for the breach.
+Borrell was fined €30,000 for the breach.